Matskuzer/Final-assignment-for-the-project-and-course/Final assignment.md

 - Stored XSS into HTML context with nothing encoded → Solved
 - Lab: DOM XSS in document.write sink using source location.search → Solved
 - DOM XSS in innerHTML sink using source location.search → Solved
-- DOM XSS in jQuery anchor href attribute sink using location.search source
+- DOM XSS in jQuery anchor href attribute sink using location.search source → Solved
+- DOM XSS in jQuery selector sink using a hashchange event → Solved

 ### Reflection
 PortSwigger's labs gave me hands-on experience with web application vulnerabilities.
 I especially gained insight into how attackers exploit common weaknesses and how to mitigate them.
 The interactive labs were crucial in reinforcing the theoretical concepts from the course.